JetBrains/kotlin-native/INTEROP.md

 ### Object pinning ###

- Kotlin objects could be pinned, i.e. their position is memory is guaranteed to be stable until unpinned, and pointers to such objects could be passed to the C functions.
+ Kotlin objects could be pinned, i.e. their position in memory is guaranteed to be stable until unpinned, and pointers to such objects inner data could be passed to the C functions.
 For example

 <div class="sample" markdown="1" theme="idea" data-highlight-only>